fibboo/foodgram-project-react/README.md

 other people's recipes to favorites and subscribe to publications of other authors.
 The shopping list service will allow users to create a list of products that need to be bought for the preparation of selected dishes.
 <br><br>
 There was a ready frontend on React and API documentation (in folder docs).
-The task was to make a backend and run it in Docker with frontend.
+The task was to make a backend on Django REST Framework and run it in Docker with frontend.
 <br><br>
 You can visit demo here https://foodgram.fibboo.space/ <br>